Skip to content

 The Heat, the Dust, and the Fatigue of Constant Contact

 The environmental conditions were punishing.
-Summer temperatures soared past 120°F, baking soldiers inside their Kevlar and body armor.
+Summer temperatures soared past 120 degrees, baking soldiers inside their Kevlar and body armor.
 Debris, broken glass, and scorched concrete blanketed the streets.
-The air was thick with the stench of refuse and rot, occasionally punctuated by the acrid sting of gunpowder.

 Snipers haunted the open ground between buildings.
 Insurgents zeroed in on habitual routes and supply convoys.
 Even standing still invited fire.
-Medical evacuation helicopters were frequent visitors to U.S. positions, often drawing fire themselves as they extracted wounded troops from exposed alleyways.
+Medical evacuation helicopters were frequent visitors to U.S. positions, often drawing fire themselves.

 No Rear, No Rest